Samsung announces Galaxy Tab S9 series with Snapdragon 8 Gen 2 chip, 12GB RAM

 Rear Facing Camera

-13-megapixel +8-megapixel ultrawide
+13-megapixel + 8-megapixel ultrawide

-13-megapixel +8-megapixel ultrawide
+13-megapixel + 8-megapixel ultrawide

 13-megapixel